sijnstra/agon-projects/PCXview/README.md

 I have also included a sample 4 colour AI generated image, including both 4 and 2 bits per pixel versions so you can compare the differences on a known working sample.

+# PCX422
+This is used to convert a 4 colour image exported from GIMP (or similar) into a more efficient format.
+Typically, due to the plugin limitations, a 4 colour image is stored in a 16 colour file format; i.e. using 4 bits per pixel where only 2 are used.
+As you can imagine, this is iniefficient for both file size, and doubles the amount of data that is sent to the vdp for the same amount of image data.

+`PCX422` solves this by covnerting the format to storing only 2 bits per pixel.
+The `PCXView` utility will then display newly generated file of the exact same (lossless) image in around 1/2 the time as the original image exported from GIMP.

+`PCX422` runs from the /mos directory.

+Note that there are very few checks and balances on this utility.
+It trusts you to do the right thing.
+If you don't, the resulting file won't be very useful.

 # Roadmap items for development:
 * Improve support for images taller and wider than the screen
 * Make the header and format checks more robust